dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 Click _Create_ and the VM will be ready to power on.

+**Install Ubuntu**

-3. Right click on the new VM and select *Start --> Normal Start*.
+1. Right click on the new VM and select *Start --> Normal Start*.
 When prompted to *Select a Startup Disk*, open the folder and navigate to the location where you downloaded the Ubuntu .iso file, then click *Start*.

+2. When you get to the Ubuntu _Welcome_ screen, choose your language, then select _Install Ubuntu_.
+Select both the _Download Updates While Installing_ and the _Install this third-party software_ option (for MP3 support).
+Click _Continue_, then confirm that you want to _Erase disk and install Ubuntu_.
+This will not erase the host operating system's drive, only the space that has been allocated to Ubuntu.
+Click _Install Now_, then _Continue_ to write the changes to the disk.

 (Unless otherwise noted, execute as root (via su)